 If you are uploading a large file it is useful to track the status of your upload as it is processed into the network.
-Head over to the advanced usage section to learn how to follow the status of your upload.
+To improve the user experience, learn how to follow the status of your upload.

 Once your file has been completely synced with the network, you will be able to turn off your computer and other nodes will take over to serve the data for you!

-Once your file is uploaded into Swarm, it can be retrieved with a simple HTTP GET request.
+Once your file is uploaded into the swarm, it can be retrieved with a simple HTTP GET request.

-Substitute the hash in the last part of the url to be the reference to your own data.
+Substitute the hash in the last part of the URL with the reference to your own data.

 You may even simply navigate to the URL in your browser:

 To share files with someone who isn't running a Bee node yet, simply change the host in the link to be one of our public gateways.
 Send the link to your friends, and they will be able to download the file too!